aliosgaming/KH2FM_Load_Remover-FOR-RANDOMIZER/README.md

 # KH2FM Load Remover for PCSX2 v1.6, PCSX2-EX, and PC

-*Created by: AliosGaming and ZakTheRobot*
+*Created by: AliosGaming and ZakTheRobot* (Updated for Steam Release)

 ***DISCLAIMER: This Load Remover is only intended for use during KH2FM Randomizer Races and Practice***